1110sillabo/1110sillabo.github.io/_posts/2021-08-18-personalizing-the-stuff.md

 If you use the include tag somewhere in your layouts or site and don't have the corresponding html file in the \_includes folder you get an error and the build fails.

+# Editing the Minima template

+Once you have a minimal grasp of how this 'Jekyll thing and pages' works the best place to moove to the next tinkering stage is [Minima's repo itself](https://github.com/jekyll/minima#home-layout).
+That's **the** palce to figure out what's included in the \_include and \_layouts and provides all you need to start messing around with the template.

+Just first copy what you need and then edit it.

 # To Do

 - [x] display categories